Old English literature: Saints' lives in verse

-Poetric Biblical paraphrases
+Poetic Biblical paraphrases

 There are a number of partial Old English Bible translations and paraphrases surviving.
 The Junius manuscript contains three paraphrases of Old Testament texts.
 These were re-wordings of Biblical passages in Old English, not exact translations, but paraphrasing, sometimes into beautiful poetry in its own right.
 The first and longest is of Genesis (originally presented as one work in the Junius manuscript but now thought to consist of two separate poems, A and B), the second is of Exodus and the third is Daniel.
 Contained in Daniel are two lyrics, Song of the Three Children and Song of Azarias, the latter also appearing in the Exeter Book after Guthlac.
 The fourth and last poem, Christ and Satan, which is contained in the second part of the Junius manuscript, does not paraphrase any particular biblical book, but retells a number of episodes from both the Old and New Testament.

 The Nowell Codex contains a Biblical poetic paraphrase, which appears right after Beowulf, called Judith, a retelling of the story of Judith.
 This is not to be confused with Ælfric's homily Judith, which retells the same Biblical story in alliterative prose.

-Old English translations of Psalms 51-150 have been preserved, following a prose version of the first 50 Psalms.
+Old English translations of Psalms 51–150 have been preserved, following a prose version of the first 50 Psalms.
 There are verse translations of the Gloria in Excelsis, the Lord's Prayer, and the Apostles' Creed, as well as some hymns and proverbs.